FNNDSC/oxidicom/README.md

 ### Usage of `opentelemetry` v.s. `tracing` in the codebase

-`dicom-rs` itself uses the `tracing` crate, though for the spans described above, I decided to use the `opentelemetry` crate.
+`dicom-rs` itself uses the `tracing` crate, though for the spans described above, I decided to use the `opentelemetry` crate for spans, and `tracing` for logs.

 ### Sample DICOM files